charmbracelet/lipgloss/README.md

 ## Advanced Color Usage

-Lip Gloss was designed with user experience in mind, and it includes tooling for changing colors at runtime based on the terminal’s capabilities and background color.
+One of the most powerful features of Lip Gloss is the ability to render different colors at runtime depending on the user's terminal and environment, allowing you to present the best possible user experience.

+This section shows you how to do exactly that.

 <details>
 <summary>Migrating from v1?</summary>